Partnerships

 Key advantage of partnering with UNICEF

-Five key assets give UNICEF a real comparative advantage over other organisations when it comes to being there for every child.
+Five key assets give UNICEF a real comparative advantage when it comes to being there for every child.

-Taking the work to scale – UNICEF has been helping children and families for more than 70 years in Myanmar – and is now one of the few humanitarian organisations left in the country with the scale, reach and breadth of expertise to provide emergency aid to the hidden victims of this complex humanitarian crisis – Myanmar’s children.
-UNICEF Myanmar maintains its nationwide focus, maximising the coverage of its seven field offices in all conflict-affected states and regions.
+Taking the work to scale – UNICEF has been helping children and families for more than 75 years in Myanmar – and is now one of the few humanitarian organisations in Myanmar with the scale, reach and breadth of expertise to provide emergency aid to the hidden victims of this complex humanitarian crisis – Myanmar’s children.
+UNICEF Myanmar maintains its country-wide focus, maximising the coverage of its field offices in conflict-affected states and regions.

 Leading and pioneering – Our reliable long-term presence in the country and our convening power with our partners and networks gives us the deep insights that are needed to understand the root causes of problems and to find effective solutions.
 In Myanmar, UNICEF leads five inter-agency clusters and areas of responsibility: WASH, Education, Nutrition, Child Protection and Mine Action.